-- Depending on the application, the maximum data transfer is about 100, 200 or 400 Mbit/s, corresponding to a data throughput of up to 50 MB per second. - The device can be plugged in or unplugged during operation (hot plugging). - The standard cord ('Shielded Twisted Pairs' -STP) includes 6 strands, two lines are live (8V up to 40V, 1.5 A max.) and can be used as an external power supply.
+- Depending on the application, the maximum data transfer is about 100, 200 or 400 Mbit/s, corresponding to a data throughput of up to 50 MB per second. - The standardised cord ('Shielded Twisted Pais' -STP) includes 6 strands.
+Two lines are live (8V up to 40V, 1.5 A max.) and can be used as an external power supply.
 The four signal lines transfer data or control information.
-Some devices do not require a power supply via the cord in these cases four pole plugs are used. - The voltage output of the 6-pole IEEE 1394 jack is protected by a fuse (limited power source according to EN60950).
+Some devices do not require a power supply via the cord so that four pole plugs are use. - The voltage output of the 6-pole IEEE 1394 jack is protected by a fuse (limited power source according to EN60950).